Feist Publications, Inc. v. Rural Telephone Service Co.: Other countries

 The applicability of copyright to phone directories has come up in several other countries.

 In Canada, the appeal-level case of Tele-Direct (Publications) Inc. v.
 American Business Information Inc. (1997) 76 C.P.R.
 (3d) 296 (F.C.A.) reached a similar result to Feist's.
 But the Supreme Court partially backed away from the originality doctrine in CCH Canadian Ltd. v.
 Law Society of Upper Canada.
 Under CCH Canadian, someone may assert protection in a database where the facts are themselves not copied from another source.
 For example, a person may assert protection in a collection of their own recipes, but may not assert protection in a database of facts about persons and their ancestry compiled from census records.

 In Australia, the Federal Court decision Desktop Marketing Systems v Telstra followed the UK approach in Walter v Lane and ruled that copyright law did, in fact, follow the "sweat of the brow" doctrine.
 But Desktop v Telstra held, like CCH Canadian, that collections of facts must not be copied from other sources to be eligible for protection.
-In 2010, the Telstra decision was overturned by Justice Gordon in Telstra v Phone Directories, following the decision of the High Court in IceTV v Nine Network.
+In 2010, the Telstra decision was overturned by Justice Gordon in Telstra v Phone Directories, following the decision of the High Court in IceTV Pty Ltd v Nine Network Australia Pty Ltd.

+In India, the Supreme Court case Eastern Book Company & Ors vs D.B.
+Modak & Anr (where the respondents had compiled CD-ROMs of Supreme Court rulings with text sourced from copyedited publications of them by Eastern Book Company, albeit with copyrightable headnotes and other original content removed) cited both Feist and CCH Canadian, establishing that a work needed to demonstrate labor or effort—but not only labor—in order to be an "original", copyrightable work.
+In this case, the Court held that the copy-edited text of public domain court documents did not "depict independent creation even a modicum of creativity."
+This ruling contrasted previous rulings such as Govindan v E.M.
+Gopalakrishna Kone and Burlington Home Shipping Pvt Ltd v Rajnish Chibber, which followed the British approach of skill and labor.